Tokthree/DF-Stat-Calculator/README.md

   - Real-time calculation of all displayed values.
   - Build selection, allowing the user to select from a range of pre-made builds submitted by the community.
   - Build guides which provide an explaination for the stats the user sees when using a build.
-  - Proffesion descriptions which provide an explaination of a profession's pros and cons, as well as mechanics for production/service professions.
+  - Profession descriptions which provide an explaination of a profession's pros and cons, as well as mechanics for production/service professions.
   - Ability to reset a specific panel's values, or reset all values.

 Current Missing & Planned Features: